 - Hyundai Kona Electric vs Nissan Leaf

 - Nissan Leaf vs BMW i3 vs VW e-Golf vs Renault ZOE

 However, in common with any electric car, the range you actually achieve will also depend hugely on the way you drive, the time of year (cold weather has a negative impact on driving range) and how much you’re carrying.

-Again, the Leaf e+ has better figures than the standard car, with a WLTP combined range of 239 miles, or 319 miles for city driving.
+Again, the Leaf e+ has better figures than the standard car, with a WLTP combined range of 239 miles.

 Regular maintenance can also be cheaper on the Leaf than on a petrol or diesel car, because there are fewer moving parts, and you won’t have to pay for things like oil changes.
 In addition, using the e-Pedal system reduces brake wear, as it uses electrical resistance to slow the car instead of the discs and pads so you'll save on costs there, too.

 You’ll also save on annual road tax rates.
 From the second year onwards, electric cars are exempt from Vehicle Excise Duty.

 The Leaf range starts from insurance group 21, but climbs to group 26, so higher-spec cars will incur more expensive premiums.
 However, in comparison, a Peugeot e-208 in GT trim sits in group 28 for insurance.